gxvr/zuno-library/README.md

 npm install
 ```

-If you encountered error on installing postcss you can try the below commands
+If you encountered error on postcss while running the app you can try the following commands

 ```bash
 npm uninstall tailwindcss postcss autoprefixer